mwbowers/mwbowers.github.io/reference/datagate/datagate-client/i-client-monitor.md

 <br>

 ## Remarks
-This interface should be implemented by classes that need to monitor a DataGate client.
+This interface provides properties and methods to monitor a client in the ASNA DataGate client.
+It includes properties to get the client's application name, current function, status, start time, process name, user name, job name, server user name, client number, current locks, library list, and current open files.
+It also provides a method to forcibly terminate the client.

 <br>
 <br>